Membrane transport protein: 5: Electron carriers

-Examples
+Relevant Examples

+GLUT 1

 Every carrier protein, especially within the same cell membrane, is specific to one type or family of molecules.
-For example, GLUT1 is a named carrier protein found in almost all animal cell membranes that transports glucose across the bilayer.
+GLUT1 is a named carrier protein found in almost all animal cell membranes that transports glucose across the bilayer.
+This protein is a uniporter, meaning it transports glucose along its concentration in a singular direction.
+It is an integral membrane protein carrier with a hydrophilic interior, which allows it to bind to glucose.
+As GLUT 1 is a type of carrier protein, it will undergo a conformational change to allow glucose to enter the other side of the plasma membrane.
+GLUT 1 is commonly found in the red blood cell membranes of mammals.

+Sodium/Potassium Channels

+While there are many examples of channels within the human body, two notable ones are sodium and potassium channels.
+Potassium channels are typically involved in the transport of potassium ions across the cell membrane to the outside of the cell, which helps maintain the negative membrane potential of cells.
+As there are more potassium channels than sodium channels, more potassium flows out of the cell than sodium into a cell, thus why the membrane potential is negative.
+Sodium channels are typically involved in the transport of sodium ions across the cell membrane into the cell.
+These channels are commonly associated with excitable neurons, as an influx of sodium can trigger depolarization, which in turn propagates an action potential.
+As these proteins are types of channel proteins, they do not undergo a change of conformation after binding their respective substrates.

+Other Examples

 Other specific carrier proteins also help the body function in important ways.
 Cytochromes operate in the electron transport chain as carrier proteins for electrons.

 Pathology

 A number of inherited diseases involve defects in carrier proteins in a particular substance or group of cells.
 Cysteinuria (cysteine in the urine and the bladder) is such a disease involving defective cysteine carrier proteins in the kidney cell membranes.
 This transport system normally removes cysteine from the fluid destined to become urine and returns this essential amino acid to the blood.
 When this carrier malfunctions, large quantities of cysteine remain in the urine, where it is relatively insoluble and tends to precipitate.
 This is one cause of urinary stones.
 Some vitamin carrier proteins have been shown to be overexpressed in patients with malignant disease.
 For example, levels of riboflavin carrier protein (RCP) have been shown to be significantly elevated in people with breast cancer.